sidsindhur123/GISC_COE_Terrafrom_project/README.md

    1. Uncomment line from 1 to 4 before running the python script for the environment you are working in
    2. Make sure line in PythonTerraform.py 41 is commented and 40 in uncommented
    ```

+Please note**
+Watch closely the console output as it will ask for `Do you want to perform these actions?` during terrform apply command execution.
+Type `yes` and press enter.

 Commands to push the changes
    ```
    Navigate to the folder where you have cloned the repo.
 Example : C:\GISC_COE_Terrafrom_project-main in git bash